hamalcij/pfamannot/docs/install/installation.md

 make cleandep
 ```

-To uninstall `pfamannot`, navigate to the `hamalcik-devel` directory
+To uninstall `pfamannot`, navigate to the `pfamannot-master` directory
 and simply type
 ```
 sudo make uninstall